Meghan Markle’s Sister Samantha Reportedly Called Her A ‘DuchA**,’ Compared Her To Trump In Latest Rant,

 “If you treat your own father like this, Harry is next,” Grant wrote.

-Samantha’s July Tweets come after Thomas Markle spoke to the press, revealing what he wished he could have said at her daughter’s wedding, which he contends he was not invited to, as reported by the Daily Mail.
+Samantha’s July tweets come after Thomas Markle spoke to the press, revealing what he wished he could have said at his daughter’s wedding, which he contends he was not invited to, as reported by the Daily Mail.